mbta/skate/README.md

 Skate also requires Postgres.
 If you don't already have Postgres installed, and you're on a Mac, [Postgres.app](https://postgresapp.com/downloads.html) is an easy way to get started.
 However, any Postgres instance to which you can connect and in which you have sufficient privileges should work.

+This guide assumes secrets and other application settings will be stored and passed in via a `.env` file.
+A blank `.env.example` file is included to use as a base.
+You can avoid having to prefix each command with an invocation of `env` by installing [direnv](https://direnv.net/).

 Quick setup:

 1. Install languange dependencies with `asdf install`